cncoder/MQTT-IoT-WebServer/README.md

 ## The device project

-You must deploy this project at first.
+You must deploy this project at first.（On AWS EC2）

 https://github.com/cncoder/water-iot